Forbes.com says, Paul is “one of the nation’s leading experts on concussion law.”

-Paul D. Anderson is a licensed attorney in the State of Missouri and an Associate at The Klamann Law Firm.
+Paul D. Anderson is a licensed attorney in the state of Missouri, practicing at The Klamann Law Firm.
 His practice focuses on sports-injury litigation, advocating for traumatic brain injury victims and Retired NFL Players’ rights.
 If you are a former athlete interested in discussing your rights, you can contact Paul D. Anderson here.
 In addition to his sports law practice, Paul also handles class actions, employment litigation and personal injury cases.
 Paul is an Adjunct Professor at UMKC School of Law where he teaches a course on concussion litigation.